Eadgyth/Programming-Editor/README.md

 <a href="https://github.com/Distrotech/tango-icon-theme">Tango Desktop Project</a>.</li>
 <li>The dark-blue background uses the
 <a href="https://github.com/dracula/dracula-theme">Dracula Color Palette</a> and
-other dark backgrounds have learned from it.</li>
+other the dark backgrounds have learned from it.</li>
 </ul>
 <h4>LICENSE</h4>
 <p>